8 Best Foodie Experiences on Atiu© CookIslandsPocketGuide.com

 Location: Mapumai, north of the Air Rarotonga office and Centre Store and south of Akai Bakery.

-A true cultural experience that unofficially welcomes you into the Atiu club, tumunu are shabby beer huts located on the outskirts of Atiu’s villages, usually on the edge of a forest or plantation.
-You’ll be sat on a tree stump and passed around home-brewed orange or banana beer (or “bush beer”), and some sessions are even accompanied by music played by a local string band.
-Be warned, the tumunu bush beer is strong stuff!
+You’ll find yourself in a shabby beer hut on the outskirts of Atiu’s villages, sitting on a tree stump and passing around home-brewed orange or banana “bush beer”.
+Some sessions even feature music played by a local string band.
+Be warned, it’s strong stuff!

-Location: Ask your accommodation or the Atiu Visitor Centre (Main road, Teenui) to arrange an experience with Andrew or Timau.
+Location: Ask your accommodation or the Atiu Visitor Centre (Main road, Teenui) to arrange an experience.

 6 Best Foodie Experiences on Atiu© CookIslandsPocketGuide.com